Hazrian/Projet_auto-ecole/README.md

-# README
-This is a template user gestion website, you can :
+##This is a template user gestion website, you can :
 * create new users with custom field like name, first name, phone number, address
 * update user
 * forgot password